mhanii/corolaria-ui/indications/beta_integration.md

 # Beta Testing Frontend Integration Guide

-Guide for integrating the Beta Testing features into the Coloraria frontend.
+Guide for integrating the Beta Testing features into the Athen frontend.

 ---